Mahad410/taotnpwaft/ABOUT.md

 I will post the group links and rules as they are created officially.
 Thanks so very much and enjoy the group!

+This eventually should be the content posted to the About page on our website (and/or) any other platorm.